-How OKRs and project management can work together?
-Check out our guide to learn about their common ground and get actionable examples.
+How can OKRs and project management work together?
+Find out how the two can be complementary and get actionable examples.

 While it’s true that OKRs and project management are two completely separate entities, it’s not uncommon for them to work together.
 In fact, that’s actually recommended if you’re looking to tie your organization's goals to their actual realization on the market.